202C-Pilot/202C-Master-Course/forums-writing-activities.md

 5. In what situations or under what conditions would a person use the document?
 6. What problems might a user of this document be trying to solve?

 Part Two, Due Sunday: Peer Feedback.
-Provide peer feedback on responses to the prompts.
+Provide peer feedback on responses to the planning prompts.

 Although document plans can be tentative and contingent, it's useful to workshop your ideas with peers, in order to get feedback on what you're thinking about doing and how you're imagining the document context.
 The following prompts invite you to respond to the planning work of peers.
 Your goal is to help peers clarify and elaborate their plans and consider aspects they might be overlooking.
 Be an active reviewer, with the goal of helping peers improve their plans and projects.